tholcman/deep-issues/README.md

 ```
 ![processed with demo.py, optimized model](./out.bmp)

-So What is breaking my model?
+So what am I doing wrong?
+What is breaking converted model and how to fix it?

 I have also uploaded zipped trained model, deployed (edited `attrs` => `param`) and converted model to https://s3.amazonaws.com/deeplens-th-ex/model.zip